stefanwalther/docker-test/README.md

 - [ ] Enable codecov
 - [ ] Use multistage builds to truly separate images
 - [ ] Use nodemon to watch changes locally
+- [ ] Optimize precommit (husky) to not run it if there were no changes in either .verb.md or in ./docs

 ## About